Bruce-ywj/ERBR-RNA-formerly-ERNIE-RNA/README.md

 The corresponding feature extraction code is inside this file, and the sequence in the file can be modified when used.

-In this file, you can use ERBR-RNA (ERNIE-RNA) for feature extraction.
+In this file, you can use ERNIE-RNA for feature extraction.

 Features include cls, tokens, atten_map.

 ### 2. Secondary structure prediction.

-ERBR-RNA (ERNIE-RNA) provides powerful RNA secondary structure prediction capabilities, supporting model parameters from various training datasets and simultaneously providing both fine-tuned model and zero-shot prediction results.
+ERNIE-RNA provides powerful RNA secondary structure prediction capabilities, supporting model parameters from various training datasets and simultaneously providing both fine-tuned model and zero-shot prediction results.

 #### Basic Usage: